-The following are some tips for anyone struggling with Minority-Status Stress or Imposter Syndrome:
+The following are some tips for anyone struggling with Minority-Status Stress or Impostor Syndrome:

 Setting goals allows us the celebrate small victories.
 Everyone fails from time to time, but if we focus on our failures, we neglect to celebrate our accomplishments.
 Your goal can look like anything, from running a race to making your bed every day.
 Last year, I found myself doubting my ability to overcome challenges and I knew that I needed to prove to myself that I was capable of persevering and succeeding.
 I decided to train for and run a half-marathon that semester.
 Completing it raised my sense of accomplishment and pride immeasurably.